Diego Velázquez: To Madrid (early period)

 Velázquez secured admission to the royal service with a salary of 20 ducats per month, lodgings and payment for the pictures he might paint.
 His portrait of Philip was exhibited on the steps of San Felipe and received with enthusiasm.
 It is now lost (as is the portrait of Fonseca).
 The Museo del Prado, however, has two of Velázquez's portraits of the king (nos.
 1070 and 1071) in which the severity of the Seville period has disappeared and the tones are more delicate.
 The modeling is firm, recalling that of Antonio Mor, the Dutch portrait painter of Philip II, who exercised a considerable influence on the Spanish school.
-Velázquez depicts Philip wearing the golilla, a stiff linen collar projecting at right angles from the neck.
+Velázquez depicts Philip wearing the golilla (es), a stiff linen collar projecting at right angles from the neck.
 The golilla replaced the earlier court fashion of elaborate ruffed collars as part of Philip's dress reform laws during a period of economic crisis.

 The Prince of Wales (afterwards Charles I) arrived at the court of Spain in 1623.
 Records indicate that he sat for Velázquez, but the picture is now lost.

 In 1627, Philip set a competition for the best painters of Spain with the subject to be the expulsion of the Moors.
-Velázquez won.
-Recorded descriptions of his painting (destroyed in a fire at the palace in 1734) say it depicted Philip III pointing with his baton to a crowd of men and women being led away by soldiers, while the female personification of Spain sits in calm repose.
+Velázquez won, with a painting (destroyed in a fire at the palace in 1734) which records say depicted Philip III pointing with his baton to a crowd of men and women being led away by soldiers, while the female personification of Spain sits in calm repose.
 Velázquez was appointed gentleman usher as reward.
 Later he also received a daily allowance of 12 réis, the same amount allotted to the court barbers, and 90 ducats a year for dress.

 In September 1628, Peter Paul Rubens was positioned in Madrid as an emissary from the Infanta Isabella, and Velázquez accompanied him to view the Titians at the Escorial.
 Rubens, who demonstrated his brilliance as painter and courtier during the seven months of the diplomatic mission, had a high opinion of Velázquez but had no significant influence on his painting.
 He did, however, galvanize Velázquez's desire to see Italy and the works of the great Italian masters.

 In 1629, Velázquez received 100 ducats for the picture of Bacchus (The Triumph of Bacchus), also called Los Borrachos (The Drunks), a painting of a group of men in contemporary dress paying homage to a half-naked ivy-crowned young man seated on a wine barrel.
 Velázquez's first mythological painting, it has been interpreted variously as a depiction of a theatrical performance, as a parody, or as a symbolic representation of peasants asking the god of wine to give them relief from their sorrows.
 The style shows the naturalism of Velázquez's early works slightly touched by the influence of Titian and Rubens.